awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 1. For **Step 2: Choose an Image**, choose an image that meets your needs and then choose **Next**\.

 1. For **Step 3: Configure Fleet**, do the following:
    + For **Choose instance type**, choose the instance type that meets the performance requirements of your applications\.
+All streaming instances in your fleet launch with the instance type that you select\.
+For more information, see [AppStream 2\.0 Instance Families](instance-types.md)\.
    + For **Fleet type**, choose the fleet type that suits your use case\.
 The fleet type determines its immediate availability and how you pay for it\.
    + For **Maximum session duration in minutes** — Choose the maximum amount of time that a streaming session can remain active\.
 If users are still connected to a streaming instance five minutes before this limit is reached, they are prompted to save any open documents before being disconnected\.
 After this time elapses, the instance is terminated and replaced by a new instance\.
 The maximum session duration that you can set in the AppStream 2\.0 console is 5760 minutes \(96 hours\)\.
    + For **Disconnect timeout in minutes**, choose the amount of time that a streaming session remains active after users disconnect\.
 If users try to reconnect to the streaming session after a disconnection or network interruption within this time interval, they are connected to their previous session\.
 Otherwise, they are connected to a new session with a new streaming instance\.
 If you associate a stack with a fleet for which a redirect URL is specified, after users’ streaming sessions end, the users are redirected to that URL\.